Data format

 Note

-When re-importing a partly labeled dataset in the the RIS file format, the labels stored in the N1 field are used as prior knowledge.
+When re-importing a partly labeled dataset in the RIS file format, the labels stored in the N1 field are used as prior knowledge.
 When a completely labeled dataset is re-imported it can be used in the Exploration and Simulation mode.

 Example record with a labeling decision imported to Zotero